dynamic-interaction-control/dynamic-interaction-control-report-latex-template/README.md

-RBCS Report LaTeX template
+DIC Report LaTeX template
 ==========================

-This repository contains the template for RBCS reports.
+This repository contains the template for DIC reports.
 It also contains an example of a LaTeX CMake-based build system using [UseLATEX](http://www.cmake.org/Wiki/CMakeUserUseLATEX).
 Using CMake it is possible to avoid some limitations of LaTeX builds,